everx-labs/ever-cli/README.md

 `--wallet <address>` - the address of the wallet making the stake

 `--no-answer true | false` - no-answer flag, which determines, whether TONOS-CLI waits for DePool answer when performing various actions and prints it out, or simply generates and sends a transaction through the specified multisig wallet, without monitoring transaction results in the DePool.
-By default is set to `true`.
+By default, is set to `true`.
 Setting to false can be useful for catching rejected stakes or other errors on the DePool side.

 `<path_to_keys or seed_phrase>` - either the keyfile for the wallet making the stake, or the seed phrase in quotes